post-MESH lab

 Our work is funded by Ghent University, Research Foundation – Flanders (FWO), and the European Union's Horizon 2020 program (grant agreement no. 101004945; OPPORTUNITIES).

 We welcome collaborations with and short-term visits from scholars around the world.
-Since the NARMESH project started in 2017, we have received visitors from Australia, Brazil, China, Finland, Germany, Italy, Japan, and the US.
+Since the NARMESH project started in 2017, we have received visitors from Australia, Brazil, China, Finland, Germany, Italy, Japan, New Zealand, and the US.

 Publications